-63. Lesser Peach Borer.
+60. Lesser Peach Borer.
 The lesser peach borer, which is often confused with its relative, the peach borer, works in the trunk, crotch and large limbs of the peach tree.
 The presence of these insects in such locations is shown by masses of gum and frass which are often very noticeable because of their size and number.
-The application of paradichlorobenzene in raw cottonseed oil any time between September 1 and April 15th will control these pests.
-In should not be applied, however, when the temperature is 50° F., or below, as the material will crystallize.
+The application of paradichlorobenzene in raw cottonseed oil during the dormant period will control these pests.
 Painting the mixture upon the infested areas after removal of the gum will kill practically all of the borers, while painting without removal of the gum will kill about 90 per cent.
 This mixture consists of one pound of paradichlorobenzene dissolved in two quarts of raw cottonseed oil.
+This material is not effective at temperatures below 50 degrees F. Hence, in order to have this application effective in the dormant period, it is necessary to watch the temperature closely and act decisively.

-- 64. Bacterial Spot.
+61. Bacterial Spot.
 This bacterial disease is most readily seen on leaves and fruit as small, angular or jagged dark brown spots.
 It is distinguished from arsenical injury by the small size and rougher margin of the spots which do not fall out as readily as those of arsenical injury.
 Very little of the disease has been noticed in the state during the past few years.
 If bacterial spot is suspected, send leaf samples to the Botany Department, for determination.
-Directions for spray control will be forwarded if diagnosis is substantiated. - 65.
-Coryneum Blight.
+Directions for spray control will be forwarded if diagnosis is substantiated.

+62. Coryneum Blight.
 Coryneum blight has been serious in only relatively few orchards in spotted localities in the state.
 On green shoots, leaves, and fruits, the characteristic circular lesions are readily identified by the red ring or margin surrounding the gray or cream colored center.
 Defoliation and shot-holing accompany severe cases.
-Death of individually affected buds and gumming usually accompanies the lesions on twigs.
+Death of individually affected buds and guming usually accompanies the lesions on twigs.
 Bordeaux 16-16-100 applied in the fall about Oct.
 15 or about the time of leaf fall has effectively controlled this disease.
 This application will also control leaf curl.
 A second bordeaux spray, 8-12-100, applied in the spring, late in the dormant period would also be of value.
-A leaflet describing this disease and its control may be obtained from the Botany Department. - 66.
-Black Peach Aphis.
+A leaflet describing this disease and its control may be obtained from the Botany Department.

+63. Black Peach Aphis.
 This pest is a dark, shiny plant-louse that works both in the tops and on the roots of peach.
 It starts out in localized areas in peach orchards.
 In the tops, it may be killed by the usual nicotine sprays.
 On the roots, it is very resistant and no satisfactory control method is now known.
-When "dead spots," due to this insects appear in the orchard, remove the trees from these areas and seed the land to clover for several years before resetting to peaches. - 67.
-Climbing Cutworms.
-Refer to special instructions in Section 79. - 68.
-Curculio.
+When "dead spots," due to this insects appear in the orchard, remove the trees from these areas and seed the land to clover for several years before resetting to peaches.

+65. Curculio.
 In peach plantings where curculio is of importance as a pest, clean-up measures will aid materially in its control, since the use of heavy arsenical applications on peach trees causes burning.
-Clean-up measures which can be applied to the peach orchard are the same as those described in Section 43 for apple orchards, with the addition of proper disposal of the thinnings, which normally include curculio-infested peaches.
+Clean-up measures which can be applied to the peach orchard are the same as those described in Section 40 for apple orchards, with the addition of proper disposal of the thinnings, which normally include curculio-infested peaches.
 All thinnings and drops should be thrown out into the space between the rows, so that the sun shines upon them.
-The heat of the sun will destroy most of the curculios which would otherwise develop in the peaches on the ground.
+The heat of the sun will destroy most of the curculios which would otherwise develop to adults in the peaches on the ground.

-PLUMS
+P L U M S